-The purpose of this software is quickly assemble meshes for geophysical simulation using the Finite Element method.
+The purpose of this software is quickly assemble meshes for geophysical simulation using the Finite Element/Finite Volume methods.
 This is accomplished by giving users simple controls to design their own meshes without having to learn or write much code or more complex software.
 This program strives for automation and reproduction of the mesh.